 The President, Alhaji Dr. Ahmad Tejan Kabbah, accompanied by Vice President Solomon Berewa, was at the Quay on Tuesday 5th April, where he commissioned the attorney.(5th April)

 SIERRA RUTILE MINES REOPENS

-After ten years of closure following a rebel attack and complete destruction of the assets of the Sierra Rutile Mining Company limited on 25 January 1995, the one-time economic nerve centre of Sierra Leone, largest employer and biggest tax-payer to government that contributed to about 50% of the total foreign exchange earnings of the government, has been relaunched and is now poised to restart operation(1st April )
+After ten years of closure following a rebel attack and complete destruction of the assets of the Sierra Rutile Mining Company limited on 25 January 1995, the one-time economic nerve centre of Sierra Leone, largest employer and biggest tax-payer to government that contributed to about 50% of the total foreign exchange earnings of the government, has been relaunched and is now poised to swiftly move forward.(1st April )